The questions should be how much melanoma can you pick off, and will picking at a melanoma make it spread?

 This deadliest of skin cancers doesn’t just grow on the skin surface, but below it.

-“It is the remaining portion in and below the surface of the skin that has the potential to spread, and do what melanoma tragically does so often, which is kill people,” continues Dr. Schultz.
+“It is the remaining portion in and below the surface of the skin that has the potential to spread, and do what melanoma tragically does so often, which is kill people,” says Neal Schultz, MD, a dermatologist with a private practice in the NYC area, and founder of dermTV.com.

 The disease kills about 10,000 Americans every year, yet it is perhaps the most curable form of cancer when caught early enough.